 We may collect information about you or from you, including about your organization, when you affirmatively provide it, from third parties, and automatically through your use of our Site or Services.

-We may automatically collect information about your use of our Site or Services through technologies, including but not limited to cookies and web beacons.
+We may automatically collect Personal Information and other information and data about you and your use of our Site or Services through technologies, including but not limited to cookies and web beacons.
 These technologies may collect information which includes but is not limited to your domain name; your browser type and operating system; web pages you view; links you click; your IP address; the length of time you visit our Site and/or use our Services; and the referring URL, or the webpage that led you to our Site.

 - Session Cookies.
 Session cookies exist only during an online session.
 They disappear from your computer when you close your browser or turn off your computer.
 We may use session cookies to allow our systems to uniquely identify you during a session or while you are logged into the Site.
 This allows us to process your online transactions and requests and verify your identity, after you have logged in, as you move through our Site.